mohdaminv21/dropee-drag-drop/README.md

 4. Install npm

 #Steps
-1. Export dropee.sql to your host.
+1. Export dropee.sql to your host(File in root folder).

 2. Configure mysql as follow:
     DB_HOST=127.0.0.1